 The glossy leaves are pinnately divided into five to thirteen leaflets, each of which resembles a holly leaf.
 Red when newly open, the leaves become dark green in summer, then purplish or bronze in fall and winter, particularly when planted in sun and where winters are cold.

 The dense clusters of tiny flowers, which appear in March through May, are 5 to 8 cm long and slightly fragrant.
 Grape like berries 1cm in diameter ripen in July through September and are the source of the plant’s common name, Holly Grape.

 First Peoples knew tall Oregon grape plant well.
-They ate the fresh berries and on south Vancouver Island, used them as an antidote to shellfish poisoning.
+They ate the fresh berries and used them as an antidote to shellfish poisoning.
 Thompson Peoples boiled the outer bark of the roots to make a bright yellow dye for baskets.
 Liquid from boiled woody stems helped treat red itchy eyes.